PAST EVENTS

 READ MORE HERE

-What a huge splash we made across Maine with our first Valentine Finding Our Voices Cold Water Dip Fundraiser.
-Start thinking about what yellow YOU will wear to make the 2025 edition even brighter!
+What a huge splash we made across Maine with our Finding Our Voices Cold Water Dip Fundraisers.

 “The work that Patrisha does here and her personal journey towards finding her own voice is absolutely inspirational.
 She went from a position of being powerless in silence and shame like every person who has ever experienced this awful form of abuse and she turned it into something that is by day by the day spreading all over Maine.